hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 * downloading of products is not needed when using ESA Datalabs_.

 **Step 1:** First, a list of sources that have associated spectra must be compiled.
-This information is avaiable in the spectra_source table:
+This information is avaiable in the spectra_source table, that also includes the FITs file name and other metadata that is relevant if reading the spectra from Datalabs_:

   >>> query   = f"SELECT TOP 3 * FROM catalogue.spectra_source"
   >>> results = Euclid.launch_job_async(query).get_results()